+The Headteacher is an Ofsted Inspector and Challenge Partner for the LA.
 The SLT is a cohesive and highly effective strategic and operational team.
-Expertise of senior and middle leaders has increased leadership capacity.
+The expertise of senior and middle leaders has increased leadership capacity.

 CPD of all staff is a real strength of the school (Teacher Development Trust Silver Award school and is a strategic partner and leads the Andover Hub within the LEARN Teaching School Alliance).
 We focus on individual needs as well as those identified as whole school priorities.
 A group of highly skilled lead practitioners, led by the Assistant Headteacher Teaching & Learning and Deputy Head, provide whole school and bespoke CPD.